fzoric8/fzoric8.github.io/_posts/2021-05-27-ROS-in-10-minutes.markdown

 ROS msgs have `rosmsg`  command for CLI.
 You can find out available commands with `rosmsg --help`, and explore further certain msg type with `rosmgs show <msg_name>`... **Use available --help command in CLI**

-Besides that, `rqt_topic` is particulary useful if you want to visualize information propagation between different topics.

 ## Services